Brauer and partition diagram models for phylogenetic trees and forests: Non-binary trees and partition diagrams

 \subsection{Non-binary trees}

-Recall that the underlying correspondence for binary trees on $n$ leaves is that a tree corresponds to a matching on the set $\{1,2,\dots,2n-2\}$: a partition of the set of non-root vertices into components of size 2.
+Recall that the underlying correspondence for binary trees on $n\ge 2$ leaves is that a tree corresponds to a matching on the set $\{1,2,\dots,2n-2\}$: a partition of the set of non-root vertices into components of size 2.
 The generalisation to non-binary trees maps a tree to a partition of the set of non-root vertices into \emph{subsets of size $\ge 2$} (note that the number of non-root vertices will be less than $2n-2$ if the tree is not binary).
+For this reason, we will again exclude the trivial tree and require $n\ge 2$.

-The generalisation begins by observing that Algorithm~\ref{alg:DH} applies without change when the input is a tree that is not necessarily binary.
-We then obtain a partition from a tree by taking a subset to be a set of sibling vertices (having the same parent), and the correspondence immediately follows the same algorithm as Diaconis and Holmes introduced for binary trees (see Figure~\ref{f:nonbinary.matching}).
+The generalisation begins by observing that Algorithm~\ref{alg:DH} applies without change when the input is a tree that is not necessarily binary (as in~\cite{erdos1989applications}).
+We then obtain a partition from a tree by taking a subset to be a set of sibling vertices (having the same parent), and the correspondence immediately follows the same algorithm as for binary trees (see Figure~\ref{f:nonbinary.matching}).

-Let $\Lambda_t$ denote the set of partitions of a set of $t$ objects, and $\Lambda_t^{(\ge 2)}$ the set of those partitions for which all components have at least two elements.
+Let $\Lambda_t$ denote the set of partitions of a set of $t$ objects, and $\Lambda_t^{(\ge 2)}$ the set of those partitions for which all constituent subsets have at least two elements.
 We will also refer to $\Lambda_t^{(2)}$, the set of those partitions for which all components have size exactly two.
 Note that $\Lambda_t^{(2)}$ is precisely the set of matchings on $t$ elements (in this case $t$ must be even).
+Write $\Lambda=\cup_{t>0}\Lambda_t$ for the set of \emph{all} partitions of a finite set, and $\Lambda^{(\ge 2)}$ and $\Lambda^{(2)}$ for the corresponding sets when the sizes of components are at least 2 or exactly 2 respectively.

-We now introduce {partition diagrams}, which are generalisations of the Brauer diagrams defined above from partitions that are matchings to more general partitions (matchings are partitions into sets of size exactly 2).
+We now introduce {partition diagrams}, which are generalisations of the Brauer diagrams defined above from partitions that are matchings to more general partitions.